The trade landscape is shifting

 The role of a national alliance

-High performing businesses are aligning with national alliance models.
+High performing businesses are aligning with national alliance models to scale more effectively.

 This provides: